xiamidaxia/xpm/README.md

 v0.0.3

-a simple [Meteor](https://github.com/meteor/meteor) package manager, also can be used as a javascript code package manager, and manage the server side and client side code togother.
+a simple [Meteor](https://github.com/meteor/meteor) package manager, also can be used as a javascript code package manager, and manage the server side and client side code together.

 ##what is different from `meteor` packages?
 - work well with the node modules, can use `npm` immediately.
 - bind popular 3rd-part tools `mocha` `chai` `coffeescript`, and can easily append others.
 - bind meteor famous packages like `ejson` `deps` `minimongo` `livedata`, these packages are very very useful I think.
 - remove meteor ui and meteor template engine `spacebars`, so you can use others like `angularjs`.
 - a new webapp package can be as a Middleware.
 - a new client package manager keeping to `commonjs`.

 ##tutorials